MicroEJ/docs/PlatformDeveloperGuide/platformCreation.rst

 Principle
 ---------

-Using a MicroEJ Platform, the user can compile a MicroEJ Application on that platform.
+Using a MicroEJ Platform, the user can compile a MicroEJ Application on that Platform.
 The result of this compilation is a ``microejapp.o`` file.

 This file has to be linked with the MicroEJ Platform runtime file (``microejruntime.a``)